ebosspc/Lilith-Windows-Tutorial/README.md

 ## Configuring Your TOML File

 ### Choosing your settings
-- Inside of your lilith folder there should be three files: the executable which will be used to run Lilith, a Lilith.log file which is helpful for debugging/troubleshooting, and a toml file.
+- Inside of your Lilith folder there should be three files: the executable which will be used to run Lilith, a Lilith.log file which is helpful for debugging/troubleshooting, and a toml file.
 Find the toml file and open it with notepad by right clicking it, selecting "Open with", and choosing Notepad from the list of programs.
 This should open the Lilith toml file with notepad.
 - At the top of your toml file you will find a list of bypasses Lilith has.
 Although Lilith is not detectable by Hypixel and no one has ever gotten banned for using it, all modifications which could be considered a cheat are turned off by default.

 <details>